Semantic Models for the First-stage Retrieval: A Comprehensive Review: Challenges and future directions

 \subsection{Advanced Indexing Schemes}

-For information retrieval tasks, the indexing schemes play an important role in determining the way to organize and retrieve large-scale documents.
-Currently, the mainstream indexing schemes include the inverted index and dense vector index.
+As described in Section~\ref{index}, for IR tasks, indexing schemes play an important role in determining the way to organize and retrieve large-scale documents.
+Specially, most dense retrieval methods, which learn dense representations for queries and documents, rely on ANN algorithms to perform efficient vector search for online services~\cite{khattab2020colbert, cai2021discriminative}.

-Although the inverted index can support efficient retrieval from a large-scale collection, it cannot handle semantic matching very well.
-One of the ways to enhance the semantic information in the inverted index is to evaluate term weights with neural networks before constructing the index~\cite{dai2019context, nogueira2019document}.
-These methods are still within the conventional discrete symbolic representation paradigm, where each element of the index denotes a term in the vocabulary.
-Another way worth trying is to learn sparse representations directly and take advantage of an inverted index data structure for efficient retrieval, such as SNRM~\cite{zamani2018neural}.
-In this way, the index dimension is the ``latent word'', which captures the semantic information inherently.
+Existing dense retrieval methods always separate two steps of representation learning and index building.
+This pattern suffers from a few drawbacks in practical scenarios.
+Firstly, the indexing process cannot benefit from supervised information because it uses the task-independent function to build the index.
+Besides, the representation and index are separately obtained and thus may not be optimally compatible.
+These problems all result in severely decayed retrieval performance.
+In fact, there have been studies~\cite{yu2018product, zhang2021joint} to explore the joint training of encoders and indexes in the fields of image retrieval and recommendation.
+For information retrieval, it is still in its infancy stage to design joint learning schemes of the first-stage retrieval models and indexing methods, and we believe it would be an interesting and promising direction.